easttennesseecc-star/Q-Top-Dog-IDE/Q_ASSISTANT_SETUP.md

 1. Install Ollama from https://ollama.ai
 2. Run: `ollama pull mistral` (or other model)
-3. In Q-IDE, LLM Pool will auto-detect it
+3. In Top Dog, LLM Pool will auto-detect it

 ### Step 3: Assign to Q Assistant